steph-koopmanschap/plotter-grapher-JS/README.md

 ## Extra features

-You can use the "+" and "-" buttons the zoom in and out of the graph.
+You can use the "+" and "-" buttons to zoom in and out of the graph.
 You can also use the arrow keys to move the graph up, down, and sideways.
 However there is a bug where this functionality does not work at the moment.